Payne Hicks Beach LLP logo

 Peter McRoberts

-Peter is the co-head of the Employment department.
-He has many years of experience in advising senior individuals, companies, partnerships, charities and professional bodies on all aspects of employment law.
+Peter is a Partner in the Employment department.
+Peter has many years of experience in advising senior individuals, companies, partnerships, charities and professional bodies on all aspects of employment law.
 He is well known for advising on sensitive and complex employment-issues.
 Senior individuals for whom he acts are drawn predominantly from banking, finance, insurance, the legal and medical professions and the creative world of advertising, marketing, the wider media and fashion.
 His work addresses the reputational and regulatory aspects of the employment relationship.
 He advises regularly on disciplinary, discrimination and health issues from the perspective of both employers and employees.
 His client base is built upon client and contact referral and stems predominantly from the banking and financial sector.
 His specialisms are on reputational and health issues.
 Much of the reputational work involves the FCA and other professional regulators.
 He also advises employers on all matters relating to the employment relationship and its formation or termination.
 He acts for a range of employers including "celebrity" employers and a number of professional bodies and charities on employment-related disputes.
 He has high level links to health professionals, particularly in psychiatry.

 Rosie Sells